Plant breeding: After World War II

 Following World War II a number of techniques were developed that allowed plant breeders to hybridize distantly related species, and artificially induce genetic diversity.

 When distantly related species are crossed, plant breeders make use of a number of plant tissue culture techniques to produce progeny from otherwise fruitless mating.
 Interspecific and intergeneric hybrids are produced from a cross of related species or genera that do not normally sexually reproduce with each other.
 These crosses are referred to as Wide crosses.
 For example, the cereal triticale is a wheat and rye hybrid.
 The cells in the plants derived from the first generation created from the cross contained an uneven number of chromosomes and as a result was sterile.
 The cell division inhibitor colchicine was used to double the number of chromosomes in the cell and thus allow the production of a fertile line.

 Failure to produce a hybrid may be due to pre- or post-fertilization incompatibility.
 If fertilization is possible between two species or genera, the hybrid embryo may abort before maturation.
 If this does occur the embryo resulting from an interspecific or intergeneric cross can sometimes be rescued and cultured to produce a whole plant.
 Such a method is referred to as embryo rescue.
-This technique has been used to produce new rice for Africa, an interspecific cross of Asian rice Oryza sativa and African rice Oryza glaberrima.
+This technique has been used to produce new rice for Africa, an interspecific cross of Asian rice Oryza sativa and African rice O. glaberrima.

 Hybrids may also be produced by a technique called protoplast fusion.
 In this case protoplasts are fused, usually in an electric field.
 Viable recombinants can be regenerated in culture.